euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 JyNI bundles a custom version of ``ctypes/__init__.py`` and overrides the original one at import time.
 For the C-part JyNI can utilize the compiled ``_ctypes.so`` file bundled with CPython (remember that JyNI is binary compatible to such libraries).
 In our example we make CPython's C extension folder available by appending its usual posix location ``/usr/lib/python2.7/lib-dynload`` to ``sys.path``.

 In ``ctypes/__init__.py`` we had to fix posix-recognition; it was based on ``os.name``, which always reads “java” in Jython, breaking the original logic.
 We also adjusted some classes to old-style, because JyNI currently does not support new-style classes.
 Once we have added this support in version alpha.4 (cf. section :ref:`roadmap`) we will revert these changes.
+Also see [JyNI_GSoC]_ for details regarding ctypes support.

 Roadmap